 We were founded by Johanna Brenner, a PSU professor, and Kathryn Tetrick and Catherine Sameh, both women’s health activists.
-The center was created in response to the closure of “A Woman’s Space,” Portland’s only feminist bookstore.
+The center was created in response to the closure of “A Woman’s Place,” Portland’s only feminist bookstore.

 We moved from the original location on SE Hawthorne to NE Killingsworth in 2006 to a bigger space in the former Albina Arts Center, which is still owned by the Albina Women’s League.
 The move to the new space enabled us to expand the programming we offered and accommodate more people at events in our space.